bkommineni/DataVisualization-FinalProject/README.md

 * [Data Folder having all the data files](https://github.com/bkommineni/DataVisualization-FinalProject/tree/master/data)
 * [Visualizations folder containing .html files for single visualizations](https://github.com/bkommineni/DataVisualization-FinalProject/tree/master/Visualizations)
 * [Visualizations/js folder containing .js files for embedding the visualizations on a single page](https://github.com/bkommineni/DataVisualization-FinalProject/tree/master/Visualizations/js)

+#### Non obvious features explained:
+The chord diagram can be a little tricky to interact with.
+Here are the guidelines for the same:
+* Mouseover to focus on a team
+* The tool tip can give you the overall matches for a team
+* The thickness of links be­tween countries can encode the relative frequency of matches between two teams: Thicker links represent more matches which result in more wins.
+* Links will be directed: So, mouse over on a link/chord to see wins between the linked countries.
+Links will be colored by the team with more wins.